Lead compound: SNF472

 SNF472 is a selective calcification inhibitor with a novel mechanism of action.
 SNF472 inhibits the development and progression of ectopic calcifications by binding to the growth sites of hydroxyapatite (HAP) crystals, the main component of calcification deposits, and in doing so blocks the formation and growth of HAP crystals in blood vessels, preventing CVC.

-CaLIPSO: PHASE 2b STUDY IN DIALYSIS PATIENTS TO ASSESS THE EFFECT OF SNF472 IN REDUCING CVC PROGRESSION
+CaLIPSO: PHASE 2b STUDY IN DIALYSIS PATIENTS ASSESSED THE EFFECT OF SNF472 IN REDUCING CVC PROGRESSION

-HAP crystallization is the final common pathway of CVC-related diseases, such as calciphylaxis.
-CVC occurs at an accelerated rate in ESRD patients on dialysis and leads to other calcification-related diseases, which represent future opportunities:
+HAP crystallization is the final common pathway of CVC-related diseases, such as calciphylaxis and Peripheral Arterial Disease.